wu1wu/docs/tutorials/button/index.md

 ![objective](objective.png)

 First, notice that the body of button looks like a flatten pizza dough.
-We use a `<sphere/>` to create a ball, like a ball of pizza dough before it was flatten.
+We use a {{ 'sphere' | tag }} tag to create a ball, like a ball of pizza dough before it was flatten.
 By default, a sphere as a size of 10 by 10 by 10.
 To flatten this sphere, one approach is to reduce the size of this sphere along the z-axis.
-To do so, we use the transform command `size z 2`, which transforms its size so that the z dimension has the size of 2, while scaling the other two dimensions proportionally to keep its aspect ratio.
+To do so, we use the transform command {{ 'size' | t }}, which transforms its size so that the z dimension has the size of 2, while scaling the other two dimensions proportionally to keep its aspect ratio.